Posted on Apr 09, 2015 by rob.mcbroom

 Look for more information in our upcoming articles

 Article 2, which will be out in May, offers an deeper look at the cost of health insurance in 6 popular expat destinations including Singapore.
 Article 3 on the other hand, compares costs at a regional level.

 Want to learn more about medical insurance plans available from Pacific Prime?
-Check out our online quote generator that helps to make your search easier.
-Or, you can contact one of Pacific Prime’s knowledgeable agents today if you have any questions.
+You can contact one of Pacific Prime’s knowledgeable agents today if you have any questions.